 Google Image Search

 Google Image Search is a great way to find free to use photography, but you have to know how.
 The video shows you the process, but it is as simple as this.
 Type in a topic, then go to Search Tools/Usage Rights/ Labeled for Reuse.
-Then you may also want to select large size.
+Then you may also want to select the large size.
 All these images displayed are labeled for reuse, so have at it.
-Make sure you always save images to your desktop with your own subject as title of image.
-As an example this posts image, I renamed freestockphotographyforyourwebsite.jpg, this way I get good SEO not only from my posts content, but also from my image.
+Make sure you always save images to your desktop with your own subject as the title of the image.
+As an example the image of this post, I renamed freestockphotographyforyourwebsite.jpg, this way I get good SEO not only from my posts content but also from my image.